Cairns Customs House: History

 The building was erected on the same Abbott Street site as the preceding customs house, which was relocated to the backyard to provide temporary office accommodation while the new building was being constructed.
 The 1889 building was removed/demolished at a later date.

 Plans for a new bond store on the site were prepared in mid-1939.
 The first customs house/bond store appears to have been removed to accommodate the new building, which was erected by 1941.

 In 1970 the first floor residence in the customs house was vacated to accommodate increased office staff, and in 1989 the customs department removed to a new building in Aplin Street.

 Between 1986 and 1991 the bond store was occupied by the Queensland Government's National Parks and Wildlife Service.
 The site was purchased by Suncorp in 1987.

 In 1992, the Queensland Government called for submissions to build and operate a casino in Cairns on the site.
-The Cairns Customs House became part of the development of The Reef Hotel Casino where it now operates as a Cafe China Noodle Bar, a Chinese restaurant.
+The Cairns Customs House became part of the development of The Reef Hotel Casino where it now operates as a Soy Kitchen Street Food, an Asian restaurant.